SolidPIPe/retro-bridge/README.md

 4. Copy the `.uf2` file to the root of that drive.
 After the copy, the drive will disappear.
 You can unplug the Pico from the computer now.
 5. Plug the Pico to USB power or the USB-C OTG adapter connected to the Tink.
 With everything powered on, the Pico will blink the LED.
 6. Connect the HD-15 cable between the Pico and the Tink.
 7. Connect to the Wi-Fi network called "Retro-Bridge-XXXX".
-A captive portal page should open after about ~10 seconds.
+A captive portal page should open after about ~10-15 seconds (if it doesn't, visit http://192.168.4.1).
 8. Select your Wi-Fi network and enter your password.
 Hit Connect.
 If successful, the Pico will connect to your Wi-Fi and the captive portal should close on its own.
 9. On your computer or phone, visit http://retro-bridge.local/.
 If you see the Retro-Bridge dashboard, the setup was successful!